p2pderivatives/dlc/internal/wallet/READMe.md

 ## How address management works

-When a wallet is created, `Manager` is created as part of the wallet.
-A `ScopedKeyManager` is a sub key manager under the main root key manager; each scoped key managagers handles the cointype key for a particular key scope (m/purpose/cointype)
+When a wallet is created, `Manager` is created as part of the wallet. `Manager` is the root manager; it handles the root HD key (m/).
+A `ScopedKeyManager` is a sub key manager under the main root key manager; each scoped key managagers handles the cointype key for a particular key scope (m/purpose/cointype).

+Under each `ScopedKeyManager` are `Account` types associated with that `ScopedKeyManager`.

+For more information on address management, please consult the original [godoc](https://godoc.org/github.com/btcsuite/btcwallet/waddrmgr).